zoquero/vcloudtools/README.md

 ```

 ### graphcloud.demo.php
 Generates a GraphViz diagram representing a demo of a vCloud Infraestructure.
 Usefull for generating arbitrary diagrams, for design.
+It allows filtering to graph just some components and its dependencies.

 #### Usage
 ```